crusaderky/xarray_mongodb/doc/db_reference.rst

   - ``type`` is the backend array type; ``ndarray`` for dense objects and ``COO`` for :class:`sparse.COO` objects.
   - ``attrs`` are the variable attributes, if any
-  - ``fill_value`` is the default value of the sparse array.
-    It is a bytes buffer in little endian encoding of as many bytes as implied by dtype.
-    This format allows encoding dtypes that are not native to MongoDB, e.g. complex numbers.
-Omit when type=ndarray.
   - ``units`` is the string representation of :class:`pint.Unit`, e.g.
     ``kg * m /s ** 2``.
 The exact meaning of each symbol is deliberately omitted here and remitted to pint (or whatever other engine is used to handle units of measures).
     Omit for unit-less objects.
+  - ``fill_value`` is the default value of a sparse array.
+    It is a bytes buffer in little endian encoding of as many bytes as implied by dtype.
+    This format allows encoding dtypes that are not native to MongoDB, e.g. complex numbers.
+Never present when type=ndarray.

 :class:`xarray.DataArray` objects are identifiable by having exactly one variable in ``data_vars``, conventionally named ``__DataArray__``.
 Note how ``DataArray.attrs`` are